 We all know by now that composting is important to the environment.
 It allows natural waste to return to the earth, while adding a nutrient rich material to our gardens.
 When you want to know how to start composting, all the advice can seem a little overwhelming.
 Compost Bins?
 Temperature?
 What to put in a compost bin?
 It can seem confusing, but it don’ts have to be.
-So let’s learn how to compost with the 3 most common techniques for composting for the home gardener.
+So let’s learn how to compost with the 3 most common composting techniques for the home gardener.

 Hot Composting – Open Bins

 Hot composting is the most intensive method, but also the fastest way to get finished compost.
 It involves building compost piles that have a balance of green material (nitrogen), oxygen, water and brown material.
 The most common method is a three bin open bin method.
 Made of open slats to allow the piles to breathe, this option is not a great choice for those with limited space, or who will not keep up with turning the pile….
 But for those with a little space in the back of the garden, it’s the fastest way to generate a larger amount of compost, and to utilize a larger amount of scraps.
 Here’s how to make an open bin hot compost pile.

 Build or buy three, side by side compost bins.
 ‘Backyard Feast‘ has a complete tutorial on building the ultimate compost bin.

 Bin #1 will be for brown materials…kind of a holding area for things you want to compost.

 Bin #2 is where all the action happens.